Robert S. Brookings

-Robert Somers Brookings (January 22, 1850 – November 15, 1932) was an American businessman and philanthropist, known for his involvement with Washington University in St. Louis and his founding of the Brookings Institution.
+Robert Somers Brookings (January 22, 1850 – November 15, 1932) was an American businessman and philanthropist, best known for his involvement with Washington University in St. Louis and his founding of the Brookings Institution.

-Early life and education
+Early life, family and education

-Brookings was born in Cecil County, Maryland, near Baltimore, where he grew up, to Richard and Mary Eliza (Carter) Brookings.
-His father died when Robert was only two and money was scarce.
+Brookings was born in Cecil County, Maryland, near Baltimore, where he was raised.
+His parents were Richard and Mary Eliza (Carter) Brookings.
+His physician father died when Robert was two years old, and money was scarce.
+Brookings attended high school for only one year.
+His mother died when he was 17 years old.

-After one year of school, Brookings dropped out.